Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Experimental Results

-Overall, experimental results show the the proposed defense method can effectively detect backdoor attacks on different datasets and neural network architectures.
-In the three datasets, the proposed method can significantly reduce the backdoor attack success rates while maintaining low false rejection rates.
+Overall, experimental results show that the proposed defense method can effectively detect backdoor attacks on different datasets and DNN architectures.
+In the three datasets, the proposed method can achieve high backdoor detection rate and high clean image identification rate.